-Luxury Cruising on Celebrity Cruises
+Luxury Cruise Experience on Celebrity Cruises

-In case you’re considering a cruise on Celebrity or just wanting to see what a large luxury cruise ship looks like on the inside, I would like to take you on a photo journey through the ship to see what luxury cruising on Celebrity is like.
+If you’re considering a cruise on Celebrity or just wanting to see what a large luxury cruise ship looks like on the inside, this post will take you on a photo journey through the Celebrity Silhouette ship to see what luxury cruising on Celebrity is like.

 Celebrity Silhouette has a good mix of bars and lounges to hang out in.
-There was no lack of places to grab a drink, which was a good thing because we were making sure we properly abused our Premium Beverage Package.
-There was the classy and sometimes rowdy Martini Bar that also has an attached Vodka Bar.
+There was no lack of places to grab a drink, which was a good thing because we were making sure we got maximum usage of our Premium Beverage Package.
+There was the classy and sometimes rowdy Martini Bar & Crush.

-The Martini bars was covered in ice that you could etch things into with your fingernails.
-The bartenders here were supposed to be known for their flair bartending – tossing bottles and shakers in the air and around their backs.
+The Martini bar is covered in ice that you could etch things into with your fingernails.
+The bartenders here are supposed to be known for their flair bartending – tossing bottles and shakers in the air and around their backs.

 The dark and alluring Ensemble Lounge is located on the way to the Specialty Dining restaurants.
 The shades were always drawn and the chairs are set in intimate circles.
 We also really liked the musicians that played double sets in the lounge each night.

-It seemed that every evening something was going on in the Sky Observation Lounge, so we didn’t get so spend a lot of time up there.
+It seemed that every evening something was going on in the Sky Observation Lounge, so we didn’t get to spend a lot of time up there.
 But it was a really beautiful place to be when it was open.
 The lounge fills the entire upper deck area at the front of the ship and has panoramic views of the sea as you’re sailing.
 It’s a perfect place to watch a sunset or hang out as the ship sails out of port.